Super Encoding Network: Recursive Association of Multi-Modal Encoders for Video Understanding: Experiments

 \subsection{SOTA Comparison}

-\textbf{Pixel-level Tracking Task.} As shown in Table~\ref{tab1:davis}, SEN achieves SOTA compared with the models without pretraining on the specific tracking data.
-We used Omnimotion~\cite{omnimotion} and CaDeX++~\cite{song2025track} as task model, SEN improved the results significantly on both the task models.
-The experimental results demonstrate that the SEN method can enhance the model's performance, leading to improvements in AJ by 2.6\%, a decrease in TC by 8.8\%, with the value from 0.68 to 0.62 on CaDeX++~\cite{song2025track}.
+\textbf{Pixel-level Tracking Task.} As shown in Table~\ref{tab1:davis}, SEN achieves state-of-the-art performance compared to models without domain-specific pretraining.
+Integrating SEN with Omnimotion~\cite{omnimotion} and CaDeX++~\cite{song2025track} significantly boosts their tracking accuracy.
+Specifically, on CaDeX++, SEN improves the Average Jaccard (AJ) by 2.6\% and reduces Temporal Coherence (TC) by 8.8\% (0.68 $\rightarrow$ 0.62), demonstrating enhanced temporal consistency.

-\textbf{Video-level Zero-shot Recognition.} We compared our approach on VGGSound with CLIP-Adapter~\cite{clipadapter}, CoPL~\cite{goswami2024copl}, and CocoOp~\cite{Cocoop}.
-To ensure a fair comparison, we extended these methods by integrating the audio modality with AST~\cite{gong21b_interspeech} model.
-As presented in Table~\ref{tab2:vggsound}, our approach get the best result based on the VALOR and Imagebind backbones.
-Moreover, by concurrently leveraging ImageBind and VALOR as super neurons, we constructed a larger super encoding network.
-Additionally, this larger super encoding network further improves the results.
+\textbf{Video-level Zero-shot Recognition.} We compared SEN against parameter-efficient fine-tuning methods (CLIP-Adapter~\cite{clipadapter}, CoPL~\cite{goswami2024copl}, CocoOp~\cite{Cocoop}) on VGGSound.
+For a fair comparison, all baselines were extended with the AST~\cite{gong21b_interspeech} audio encoder.
+Table~\ref{tab2:vggsound} shows that SEN outperforms these approaches across both VALOR and ImageBind backbones.
+Furthermore, scaling SEN by combining encoders from both foundation models yields additional performance gains.

-\textbf{Video-to-Text Chatting on Automatic Driving Scenario.} Table~\ref{tab3: drama} demonstrates the superior performance of our method in both captioning and detection tasks.
-Particularly, we observe a 5.0\% improvement in the CIDER score, which has risen from 310.1 to 325.54.
-Additionally, there is a 2.7\% increase in the mIoU metric.
+\textbf{Video-to-Text Chatting on Automatic Driving Scenario.} Table~\ref{tab3: drama} highlights the superior spatial-semantic understanding of SEN. It achieves a 5.0\% improvement in CIDER score (310.1 $\rightarrow$ 325.5) for captioning and a 2.7\% increase in mIoU for risk object localization, validating the benefit of deeper multimodal interaction.

-\textbf{Text-to-Video One-shot Editing.} We compare our method following the setting of Tune-A-Video~\cite{tune-a-video}.
-We design the prompts and reproduce the result following~\cite{tune-a-video} for fair comparison.
-As shown in Table~\ref{tab4:clip score}, our method achieves 4.53\% textual alignment and 0.76\% frame consistency improvement.
-It shows the usability of our method for video editing tasks.
+\textbf{Text-to-Video One-shot Editing.} Following the protocol of Tune-A-Video~\cite{tune-a-video}, Table~\ref{tab4:clip score} reports that SEN improves Textual Alignment by 4.5\% and Frame Consistency by 0.8\%.
+These results confirm that our recursive association effectively preserves temporal structure while enhancing semantic alignment in video generation.